qwutony/PythonProject/python-transfer-protocol/TESTING.md

 1. Open the application.
 2. Select the "Listen to connection" option
 3. In the port address, type a non-numerical input
+4. The ideal behaviour for the program will be to display an error message that tells the user that the application cannot allow non-numerical inputs of port

-4. It is likely that the application will crash and an error message be shown:
+It is likely that the application will crash and an error message be shown:

 The result:
 "Traceback (most recent call last):